rakibul-sitab/Data-Analyst-Portfolio/README.md

 The designers would like to change the fonts for the entire app, but our managers are afraid the users might find the new design intimidating.
 To make a decision we did an A/A/B test and funnel analysis.

+## Project 10 : Evaluating_how_the_implementation_of_a_better_recommendation_system_affects_customer_behavior_and_conversion_on_an_international_online_store

+The purpose of this project is to determine whether the introduction of an improved recommendation system impacts the behavior and conversion of users on this international online store.

+## Project 11 : A query to the PostgreSQL database for a bookstore.

+The coronavirus took the entire world by surprise, changing everyone's daily routine.
+City dwellers no longer spent their free time outside, going to cafes and malls; more people were home, reading books.
+That attracted the attention of startups that rushed to develop new apps for book lovers.
+We've been given a database of one of the services competing in this market.
+It contains data on books, publishers, authors, and customer ratings and reviews of books.
+This information will be used to generate a value proposition for a new product.

+## Project 12 : E-Commerce: Product Range Analysis

+Company XYZ have contacted with our data consulting firm.To boost their sales and targeting customers, they are interested to do a product range analysis.They want to see some KPI , such as revenue, average check, and ARPPU.

 ## Machine learing project

 ### Project 1 : Analyze customer churn and come up with a customer retention strategy